 In 2004, together with her partner Andy Brodie, she set up Beenleigh Manor Organics, a 100 acre mixed organic farm, selling breeding stock and finished beef and lamb.
 At its peak the farm ran a herd of 40 pedigree Red Ruby Devon cattle and 150 organic Wiltshire Horn sheep.
 Their son Inigo was born in 2006.
 In 2011 the decision was made to scale down the farm and by 2013 all farming activity had ceased.

 She won the Envoi Poetry Competition in 2002.
-Her first pamphlet, Extra Maths (Smith/Doorstop, 2004), was one of four first stage winners of The Poetry Business Book and Pamphlet Competition 2004.
+Her first pamphlet, Extra Maths (Smith/Doorstop, 2004), was a winner of The Poetry Business Book and Pamphlet Competition 2004/05.
 Her first full collection, Berg (Seren Books, 2009), won the Forward Prize for Best First Collection 2010.
-Her second pamphlet, Wheelbarrow Farm (Templar, 2010), was one of four winners of the Templar Poetry Pamphlet and Collection Competition 2010.
-Her second full collection, Red Devon, was published by Seren Books in June 2013.
+Her second pamphlet, Wheelbarrow Farm (Templar, 2010), was a winner of the Templar Poetry Pamphlet and Collection Competition 2010.
+Her second full collection, Red Devon, was published by Seren Books in 2013.

 Her third pamphlet, Human Tissue, was a winner in The Poetry Business Book and Pamphlet Competition 2019/20.
 The pamphlet tells of her experiences of kidney donation, and the difficulties faced by people with chronic kidney disease.